X-lab-3D/swiftmhc/README.md

 ### Run evaluation on a pretrained model

-Evaluation runs the same script as training, but it doesn't alter the network model.
-The difference between evaluation and inference is that evaluation is done using a separate X-ray structure or homology model for every pMHC combination, where inference uses the same MHC structure for every pMHC on a particular allele.
-Evaluation is typically used for cross validation.
+Evaluation runs the same script as training but does not update model weights.
+Unlike inference, which uses a single MHC structure per allele and no target values, evaluation uses  one HDF5 file that includes target values (e.g., peptide structures, binding affinities) for comparison only, not as inputs.
+This part was used to generate the cross-validation results in the article.

 To do the evaluation on a pretrained model, run: